I’m sure you’ve heard this question before.

 This is because firms that use these tools well are more efficient, more accurate, and able to deliver a better client experience — plain and simple.

-AI plays a big role in the future of accounting.
-If you want to stay competitive — let alone successful — you need to get good at using it.
+If you want to stay competitive and successful, you need to get good at using AI.

 Plus, you’ll position your firm as an emerging technology leader in the industry.